dibyendumajumdar/dmr_c/nanojit-backend/README.md

 * [locals.c](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/locals.c).
 The generated LIR and assembly instructions look [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/locals.lir).
 * [bitfields.c](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/bitfields.c).
 The generated LIR and assembly instructions look [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/bitfields.lir).
 * [switch.c](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/switch.c).
 The generated LIR and assembly instructions   look [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/switch.lir).
+* [control.c](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/control.c).
+The generated LIR and assembly instructions   look [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/control.lir).

 ## Issues

 ### Features not yet implemented

-* computed gotos (probably can't be implemented)
+* Computed gotos (probably can't be implemented)
-* bitfield access is implemented but not fully tested
+* Bitfield access is implemented but not fully tested
-* calling functions through function pointers
+* Calling functions through function pointers
-* aggregate initializers
+* Aggregate initializers
-* recursive function calls not possible at present due to the way functions are resolved
+* Recursive function calls are not possible at present due to the way functions are resolved

 ### Limitations

 * NanoJIT only allows 4 integer/pointer parameters inside a JIT function.
 * We cannot have static or global data in JIT code
 * We probably can't generate code for string initializers
 * Generated code for switch statements uses if (cond) branching rather than a jump table.
+NanoJIT does have a jump table instruction but it requires the indices to be consecutive starting from zero, and there is no support for default case.
+We can still use this instruction when the conditions are met.

 ## Building